ncphillips/blog/content/post/the-new-forestry-io.md

 Inspired by [Medium.com](http://Medium.com), we rebuilt the editor.

 *   Flip between Markdown (or HTML) and WYSIWYG.
-*   Drag images right into the editor
+*   Drag and drop images
 *   Clean design

 Here's a screenshot of the post I'm writing (how meta).